shaikshasyed/shaikshasyed/README.md

 - 📚 Fellow at NxtWave CCBP 4.0 Academy
 - 👀 I’m interested in Full Stack Development,Frontend Development, Backend Develpoment
 - 🌱 I’m currently learning Full Stack Development
-- 📫 How to reach me ...l inkedin/in/shaikshasyed
+- 📫 How to reach me ... linkedin/in/shaikshasyed
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...No Hugs and Kisses----Only Bugs and Fixes